paolorecio/Project-IMpossible/README.md

-# Project-IMpossible
+# Project IMpossible.exe
 ### Final Project for Information Management
+This is a simple E-Sports Management Application for Teams, Coaches, and Players alike.
-#### Members
+#### Contributors
-- Charles Andre Bandala
+- CAB
-- John Franky Batisla-Ong
+- JFBO
-- Paolo Recio
+- PR